ranjitdeshpande/debian-tru64/README.md

 Project builds in two stages:

-Stage1: Creates a bootstrap environment using open source packages
-        from the Tru64 distribution.
+### Stage1
+Creates a bootstrap environment using open source packages built with the native Tru64 C compiler.
+Once GCC is built, the rest of the packages are built using GCC.
+This means that the bootstrap packages will be built using two different compilers.
+This doesn't matter because the native compiler is used to build only the base utlities to bootstrap GCC.

+On Tru64, the linker, assembler and other "binutils" are native, so there is no conflict with libraries built using the native compiler vs GCC.

+### Stage2
-Stage2: Compiles everything with the bootstrapped toolchain.
+Compiles everything with the bootstrapped toolchain.

 Dpkg is used as the package manager for the packages built by this project.